What 11 Years in Business Has Taught Me

 2. Everything takes a LOT longer than you think it will!

-If we are not going to spend our whole business berating ourselves for lack of progress it’s so important that we can learn to follow our own path, to measure our success against where we were last year, and against our own personal dreams and aspirations, rather than against other people with completely different life circumstances, or some arbitrary and maybe not realistic goal we have picked up from someone else.
+If we are not going to spend our whole business berating ourselves for lack of progress it’s so important that we can learn to follow our own path, to measure our success against where we were last year, and against our own personal dreams and aspirations, rather than against other people with completely different life circumstances, or against some arbitrary and maybe not even realistic goal we have picked up from someone else.
 In other words it’s OK to be a tortoise.